Datasciensyash/deepfish/readme.md

 ### Key features
 1. Platforms: Windows (tested on Windows 10)
 2. Runs on CPU.
-3. No memory modification - it's sneaky to anti-cheats.
+3. No memory modification (it's sneaky to anti-cheats!)
-4. Well-tested on 3.3.5 (and lower).
+4. Well-tested and should work on 3.3.5a (and lower).

 ### Installation